Monday, January 2, 2012

 A Challenge For Our Family!

 The holiday season is in full swing and we’re headed full throttle for Christmas.
 Those Halloween treat baskets are a distant memory.
-The pecan pie, stuffed turkey and candied yams of Thanksgiving are recently behind us, and now we’re all about Gingerbread houses and Christmas-themed sugar cookies, with visions of glazed ham and Old English Trifle just around the corner.
+The pecan pie, stuffed turkey, and candied yams of Thanksgiving are behind us, and now we’re all about gingerbread houses and Christmas-themed sugar cookies, with visions of glazed ham and Old English Trifle just around the corner.

-Yes, it would be correct to conclude that the food alone makes this a favorite time of year in our family!
-However, it’s not the best time of year for our teeth and, in a home where morning and night teeth brushing are already occasions for pleading and fussing, the holiday season presents quite a challenge on this front.
+Yes, it would be correct to conclude that the food alone could make this a favorite time of year in our family!
+However, it’s not the best time of year for our teeth, and in a home where teeth brushing in the morning and and night are already occasions for pleading and fussing, the holiday season presents quite a challenge.

-We have long been educating Pudding Pie on the need for good dental hygiene, but it was only recently that I discovered pediatric oral disease is the number one chronic childhood illness!
-We do brush regularly, (even if it is under duress for one young lady) but we don’t floss enough and Pudding Pie loathes mouthwash.
-Because she kicks up such a fuss about it, I’ve let the mouthwash slide and counted myself victorious after each successful tooth brushing.
+We have long been educating Pudding Pie on the need for good dental hygiene, but it was only recently that I discovered pediatric oral disease is the number one chronic childhood illness.
+We do brush regularly (even if it is under duress for one young lady), but we don’t floss enough, and Pudding Pie loathes mouthwash.
+Because she kicks up such a fuss about it, I’ve let the mouthwash slide, and I've counted myself victorious after each successful tooth brushing.

 I wrote this review while participating in a blog tour by Mom Central Consulting on behalf of Listerine and received product samples to facilitate my review and a promotional item to thank me for taking the time to participate.